 Since you’re here visiting I’m guessing you’re a hummus lover?
 I’d love to hear how you’re celebrating National Hummus Day!
 Let me know if you have any go to ways of using hummus.

-- pitted kalamata olives, I had a lot leftover when I used a 6oz. jar
+- 6 oz. pitted kalamata olives I had a lot leftover but I always buy the 6 oz. jar

 - ⅛ cup pine nuts